Skip to content

 Error ERROR

-• Calling third-party API errors
+• Third-party API call errors

-• Database connection failures
+• Database connection failure

-• Incorrect parameters for API calls
+• Incorrect parameters for interface calls

 Warning WARNING

-• Accessing non-existent routes or data (i.e., 404, like GET /favicon.ico)
+• Accessing non-existent routes or data (i.e., 404, such as GET /favicon.ico)

 • Various username, password, captcha errors

-Info INFO
+Information INFO

 Simply recording prompt information, such as: